-SPACE FOR YOUth meets during the 10.30 am services in the youth room at St Peter’s church and is open to anyone in Year 7 and above.
+Illumin8 meets during the 10.30 am services in the youth room at St Peter’s church and is open to 11-14 year olds.
 It is Bible based and involves a mix of chat, video, games with a ready supply of hot chocolate.
-Periodically there is an open questions session with Toasties – not one to miss!

 Find Out More: Contact the youth team

 We also have SPACE FOR YOUth 18+ - if you are over 18!

 Contact us and we'll get back to you with details.

 We will not be meeting in August.
 Please remember to make SPACE for YOUth in your prayers in August with prayers for -

 and the future plans of our outreach to youth in Toton

 You will be welcome to join the next meeting on Monday 3rd September 8:30am in the SfY Room at St Peters

 Thanks to you who are growing SPACE for YOUth in your prayers.
 For more information please contact Keith Murray or email